Loading…

 Best Masonry Drill Bits for Brick, Concrete, Stone, Multi-Material

 Adiseal Ultimate masonry drill bit has been shown to be the best masonry drill bit.
 It drills faster and lasts longer than any other masonry or multi-material drill bit when drilling without hammer function.
-Drilling masonry without hammer has numerous advantages over hammer drilling.
+Drilling masonry without hammer function on the drill has numerous advantages over hammer drilling.
 Adiseal Ultimate 1/4 inch hex shank masonry carbide bit can drill into brick, concrete, stone, wood, plastic & many other materials.

 What are the advantages of no hammer drilling?